-BUFFALO, NY – Canisius College has named Richard A. Bailey, PhD, the Fitzpatrick Professor of History.
+BUFFALO, NY – Canisius University has named Richard A. Bailey, PhD, the Fitzpatrick Professor of History.
 In this new role, Bailey will collaborate with faculty colleagues to bring a diverse and engaging number of prominent speakers to campus, under the auspices of the college’s Fitzpatrick Lecture Series.
 Bailey is an associate professor of history at Canisius and chair of the History Department.
 He joined the college faculty in 2008 as an assistant professor of history with an academic focus on early American history to 1815, American religious history, African-American history, slavery in the Americas, and race and critical race theory.

 “Dr. Bailey’s expertise in the intersection of race and religion, and his ongoing research on public intellectual life fit with the Fitzpatrick endowment’s emphasis on politics, leadership and public life,” said Sara R. Morris, PhD, vice president for academic affairs, in announcing the appointment.

 Bailey is the author of Race and Redemption in Puritan New England and The Salvation of Souls: Nine Previously Unpublished Sermons on the Call of Ministry and the Gospel.
 Among other projects, he is currently working on a study of the life, thought and writings of Wendell Berry, identifying the farmer and poet as one of America’s public prophetic voices of both the 20th and 21st centuries.